 When to Go

 A stay in Dubrovnik may well be the highlight of your Croatian holiday as it is mine.
 Dubrovnik is Croatia's top sight, and its most visited destination (as well it should be) with a wide assortment of hotels from luxury to budget and plenty of private accommodation.
+With festivals, beaches, galleries and islands, Dubrovnik is the Mediterranean's most unmissable sight at any time of year (see when to go to Dubrovnik).

 Dubrovnik was a city-state that once rivalled Venice in wealth and power.
 It reached its apogee during the 15th century and attracted the finest sculptors and architects to adorn the city center in a Renaissance style.
 Alas, the golden age ended with the earthquake of 1667 but the resilient city rebuilt, this time in a baroque style.
 Dubrovnik gradually declined as a naval power but in the 20th century visitors flocked to the city making it the tourist highlight of former Yugoslavia.
 The bombing of Dubrovnik in 1991 attracted global attention as shells and mortars rained down on its lustrous streets.
 With help from the international community, the damage was largely repaired by the end of the decade and now Dubrovnik once again enchants the world with its unique charm.
 More on Dubrovnik history.